groundy

 The most strategically significant product moves in Sierra’s recent history are not the Fortune 50 logos.
 They are the meta-agents.

 In April 2026, Sierra released two purpose-built search models, Linnaeus and Darwin4.
 The names are a nice touch, but the intent is vertical integration: Sierra is building proprietary retrieval to reduce dependency on third-party LLM APIs.
+Sierra reports the retrieval stack lifts resolution rates by up to roughly 16 points on its own benchmarks4, which is not a vanity metric in this business: a higher resolution rate is the billing event.
 If foundation model providers reprice aggressively or commoditize, Sierra’s differentiation moves to the application and data layer, where it controls the context that makes resolution possible.

 Why Incumbents Should Worry